 Reset Network Settings

-When you reset your iPhone’s network settings, all of its Wi-Fi, Cellular, Bluetooth, and VPN settings will get erased and restored to factory defaults.
-You’ll have to reenter your Wi-Fi passwords and reconnect your Bluetooth devices to your iPhone once the reset is complete.
+When you reset your iPhone’s network settings, all of its Wi-Fi, Cellular, APN, and VPN settings will get erased and restored to factory defaults.
+You’ll have to reenter your Wi-Fi passwords once the reset is complete.

 Open Settings and tap General -> Transfer or Reset iPhone -> Reset -> Reset Network Settings.
 Enter your iPhone passcode and confirm the reset by tapping Reset Network Settings.
 Your iPhone will shut down, reset, then turn on again when the reset is complete.